Donutello/hello-world/README.md

 My first repository

 Hey!
 Today my day was kinda good!
-I played video games and eat a lot of chicken
+I played video games and ate a lot of chicken